Loaders

 Creating a Custom Loader

-To create your own loader (e.g., to load templates from a database, cache, version control, or other source), you need to create a class that implements the Latte\Loader interface.
+To create your own loader (e.g., for loading templates from a database, cache, version control system, or another source), you must create a class that implements the Latte\Loader interface.

-Let's look at what each method needs to do.
+Let's look at what each method must do.

 getContent (string $name): string

 This is the core method of the loader.
-Its responsibility is to retrieve and return the full source code content for the
+Its task is to retrieve and return the full source code of the template identified by

 If the template cannot be found or accessed, this method must throw a Latte\RuntimeException